FREE TRAINING!

 I Gave Up Restriction in More Ways than One

-I originally wasn’t going to write a post about giving up restriction; this photo was meant for a post solely on why I stopped being vegan.
+I originally wasn’t going to write a post about giving up restriction; above photo was meant for a post solely on why I stopped being vegan.
 That was until I realized my veganism was a form of restriction.

 If you’ve been following me on instagram for a while, you know I haven’t always been a vegan.
 I was vegetarian for many years growing up, and the first time I ate meat was actually on my first day at Carolina House Eating Disorder Recovery Center.
 I remember hearing what dinner was going to be that first night, and I completely flipped.
 There was no way I was going to eat meat after having cut it out of my life for so long.